Make Somebodys Day! Send Good Vibes. Everything you need over 50% OFF. Learn More

 Believe me, this Toll House Cookie Pie won’t disappoint.
 This is one of my favorite pies, and to say the kids like it is an understatement.
-It’s a crowd pleaser, even for people who don’t typically like pies.
+Anyone who loves Nestle Toll House pie won’t be able to resist this recipe.
+It’s a crowd-pleaser, even for people who don’t typically like pies.

 This chocolate chip cookie pie recipe is my go-to dessert!
 It is easy to throw together, and can bake while you are eating dinner – perfect for when company is coming for dessert!
 It can also be made a day ahead and warmed before serving.

 We like to eat it warm with a scoop of vanilla ice cream – or serve warm with whipped cream if desired.
-This Toll House Pie also freezes beautifully: just bake, cool and freeze.
-I wrap the pie well with foil then place in a freezer bag.
+This Toll House Pie also freezes beautifully: just bake, cool, and freeze.
+I wrap the pie well with foil then place it in a freezer bag.

 This chocolate chip cookie pie recipe is from my dear friend, Martha.
 Martha taught me how to tie my shoes and make fancy chocolate dipped candies.
 She took me peach-picking and fishing – so many good memories!
 This pie is as wonderful and sweet as she was!

-I typically purchase a pre-made pie crust because it is so convenient, but if you would like to make a homemade pie crust, Ina Garten (my go-to chef) will show you how.
+I typically use a store-bought pre-made frozen pie crust because it is so convenient.
+If you would like to make a homemade pie crust, Ina Garten (my go-to chef) will show you how.
 My sister-in-law also makes a killer pie crust from her Grandmother’s Pie Crust Recipe.
 She uses it for her Peach Pie.

-To prepare the filling, first melt the butter and then set it aside.
-Then beat your eggs with a whisk until they start to get a little foamy.
+To prepare the filling, first, melt the butter and then set it aside.
+Then beat your eggs in a mixing bowl with a whisk (affiliate link) until they start to get a little foamy.
 I look for a few bubbles to start forming.

 Now mix in the dry ingredients.
-Finally, stir in your morsels and butter, and spoon into pie shell.
+Finally, stir in the chocolate morsels and butter, and spoon into the pie shell.
+(Make sure to use a regular pie shell and not a deep-dish pie shell.)
 Pop it into the oven and bake for 55 to 60 minutes or until knife inserted halfway between edge and center comes out clean.